mesosphere/kubernetes-mesos/README.md

 ###Launch a Replication Controller

-Assuming your framework is running on `${KUBERNETES_MASTER}` and that you have multiple mesos slaves in your cluster, then:
+Assuming your framework is running on `${KUBERNETES_MASTER}` and that you have multiple Mesos slaves in your cluster, then:

 ```shell
 $ bin/kubecfg -c examples/controller-nginx.json create replicationControllers